Skip to content

 New Zealand beaches are a piece of heaven

-• Bear in mind that North New Zealand is Totally Different from South New Zealand
+• Bear in mind that North New Zealand is Different from South New Zealand

 • Be Cool When Hiking: No Dangerous Animals

-It turns out that you can go no matter where you want to go and don’t worry about poisonous snakes or animals because you can not find any of these species in New Zealand.
+You can go anywhere you want, and don’t worry about poisonous snakes or animals because you can not find any of these species in New Zealand.
 Be prepared to see sheep and farm animals roaming around you.
 Thus, if you want to go hiking and be concerned about poisonous insects, you should not be.
-Just pack your backpack and immerse yourself in its incredible natural environment diversity and snap away wherever you go.
+Pack your backpack, immerse yourself in its incredible natural environment diversity, and snap away wherever you go.
 New Zealand is the country that will linger in your memories forever.
-Instead, there are sand flies that will bother you in the summer.
+Instead, some sandflies will bother you in the summer.
 You will need a bug repellent and make your whole body covered if you go between forests.

 • Sometimes Your English Doesn’t Look Like Their English

 English is widely spoken in New Zealand, but it has tangled with their culture and is influenced by the environment.
-Sometimes you would hear New Zealandia English, but you couldn’t recognize what they actually mean.
-That’s because there are some words no one could understand except someone who has lived here for a long time.
+Sometimes, you hear New Zealandia English but can’t understand what they mean.
+That’s because there are some words no one could know except someone who has lived here for a long time.
 This English is called Kiwi English, and here you can find some words that people of New Zealand frequently use:

 Kumara = “sweet potato”